vaibhav-goklani/URL-Shortener/README.md

 - **RESTful API:** Exposes endpoints for creating short URLs and handling redirection.
 - **Frontend Interface:** Includes a simple web interface created with the help of ejs for users to input URLs and get shortened versions.
 - **User Authentication:** Allows user to authenticate and register themselve, check ckick history and other analytics of their short urls.
+- **Admin Authorization:** User with admin previlages are allowed to check not only their own analytics but also the analytics of all users.
 - **Error Handling:** Implements robust error handling and validation to ensure smooth user experience.

 ## Dependencies